EdenDonenfeld/Memory-Game/README.md

 IDLE : Android Studio.

-Run with Emulator, or connect and Android Operation System phone to the computer.
+Run with Emulator, or connect an Android Operation System phone to the computer.